Roger Brown Residency

 July 2023 through June 2024

 Open to all faculty in the degree program and full-time SAIC Staff

-One resident is selected for each two-week period, with exclusive use of the fully furnished, secluded house, guesthouse, and studio overlooking the Galien River to the east and across the street from Lake Michigan to the west.
+One resident is selected for each 12-day period, with exclusive use of the fully furnished, secluded house, guesthouse, and studio overlooking the Galien River to the east and across the street from Lake Michigan to the west.
 Architect George Veronda, Roger Brown's partner, designed the modernist glass and steel structure and its furnishings in 1979 as a showcase for Brown's extensive art collection.
 In 1998, Brown gave the property to SAIC as a gift and it has been used as a year-round residency and retreat center ever since.
 Located 75 miles from Chicago, it is a 1.5 hour drive or train commute.
 A car is recommended, but Amtrak's Wolverine Line has daily service to New Buffalo, with a stop about 1/4 mile from the house.